kevikos/BJTU_GDT_EDITOR/README.md

-# BJTU-game-tool-development
+# BJTU_GDT_EDITOR
-This is the github repository for the game tool development homework
+This is the github repository for the game dev tool homework - Game Editor

 # Team members
 *Mattieu BERNARD-GUELE (15129004)*